-Save profile to file - allows to save profile to a file in the HTML or CSV format.
+Save profile to file - allows saving the profile to a file in the HTML or CSV format.
 The CSV format is convenient for further processing in worksheets editors like Excel.

-The result profile in the HTML mode:
+The resulting profile in the HTML mode:

 Grid Profile

 Using the Alignment Editor you can create a statistic profile of a multiple sequence alignment.